 8. Around 56.4% of locally stolen motor vehicles were recovered in 2020.

 Moreover, around a third of stolen vehicles ever recovered are returned to the owners with around $1,000 worth of damage.
+Most of these thefts were joyrides, which typically end with a car accident.

 In addition, law enforcement can typically find a stolen vehicle within 48 hours of after it was reported, as stats on stolen car recovery rate confirm.